Notes on Muscovite Affairs: Content

 His investigations made it clear that Muscovy, contrary to the view of fanatical loyalty, had suffered a violent political struggle and that Muscovy had emerged only very recently as the dominant power in the region.
 Besides the man who achieved the unification of Muscovy, Ivan III was characterized by Herberstein as a cruel tyrant, drunk, and a misogynist, far from being a ruler of great fairness and equity.

 His description of Ivan's unification campaign was a series of banishments and forced relocations of whole populations to break the power of regional rulers.
 That culminated in Ivan's "plan of ejecting all princes and others from the garrisons and fortified places" and all formerly-independent princes of Russia "being either moved by the grandeur of his achievements or stricken with fear, became subject to him.".
 All was very much at odds with previous-perceived reality but much closer to currently-understood Russian history.
 Similarly, the previously-touted ideal of the fairness of the Muscovy monarchy was contrasted with Herberstein's depiction of peasants as being in "a very wretched condition, for their goods are exposed to plunder from the nobility and soldiery".

 Tsar vs Czar

-One final thing for which Herberstein and his book was noted, though not widely understood, was his contribution to a spelling confusion which did not emerge until the end of the 19th century and still causes disagreement: he recorded the spelling of "tsar" (Russian царь, pronounced [t͡sɑrʲ]) as czar.
-This may cause confusion nowadays because the digraph cz is today only used in the Polish language and is there pronounced as [t͡ʃ].
-However, early modern German (as Herberstain spoke and wrote it) and furthermore also pre-20th century Hungarian or the 'mazurizing' dialects of Polish used cz for [t͡s].
-Contrary to what the cz might suggest, all Slavonic languages pronounce the title "tsar" with [t͡s], which is always written with a simple c, in Latin-writing Slavic languages as well as in the transliterations of Cyrillic-writing ones.
-English and French moved from the cz spelling to the ts spelling in the 19th century.
+Heberstein first recorded the spelling of "czar" for the Russian title of "tsar" (Russian царь, IPA [t͡sɑrʲ]).
+This may cause confusion nowadays because the cz digraph is today only used in the Polish language and is there pronounced as [t͡ʃ].
+However, early modern German (as Herberstein spoke and wrote it) and furthermore also pre-20th century Hungarian or the 'mazurating' dialects of Polish used cz for [t͡s].
+Contrary to what cz might suggest, all Slavic languages pronounce the title "tsar" with [t͡s].
+English and French changed the spelling from cz to ts in the 19th century to better reflect the pronunciation.